Article

 From an early age most of us are conditioned to be ideal workers.
 We learn to sit still, take orders, and follow predefined plans.
 "School is not a place for smart people" said Rick Sanches, and I do believe he was onto something.

-Often people that are most hampered by organisational bureaucracy, implicitly or even explicitly ask for it anyway.
+Often people that are most hampered by organizational bureaucracy, implicitly or even explicitly ask for it anyway.
 And then they complain about it.
 The safe route I guess.

 With great power comes great responsibility, and many people will gladly avoid responsibility by avoiding power.
 Simply by not running away from it fast enough, someone that is not necessarily scared of power can find themselves with full control over the bank account, domain, and all superadmin accounts.
 As long as they play nice, this is not a big problem, but people can lose their minds or worse, so we need to actively work to give real power to those that would otherwise stick to what they know.